-We are excited to announce that Plivo now supports Amazon Polly, adding more than 40 voices, 27 languages, and new APIs to give developers more control over synthesized speech output in applications that need text-to-speech voice.
-With Amazon Polly, Plivo developers now have control over the volume, pitch, rate, and pronunciation of the voices that interact with their users.
+Plivo now supports Amazon Polly, with more than 40 voices, 27 languages, and new APIs to give developers control over synthesized speech output in applications that use text-to-speech.
+With Amazon Polly, developers can control the volume, pitch, rate, and pronunciation of the voices that interact with their users.

-Text-to-Speech has been an important tool in developer’s armory.
-It allows developers to create interactive voice applications by generating speech dynamically, rather than playing static, pre-recorded media files.
-Plivo platform supports this capability through Plivo <Speak> XML.
-Today, with normal text-to-speech, developers can only choose from a basic male or female voice in a subset of languages, without pauses, tonal modulations or other qualities that a natural speech possesses.
-The result is often a functional and mechanical sounding speech, in a limited set of languages, without any choice of voice or tones - that doesn’t provide a life-like experience to the customer.
+Text-to-speech is an important tool in a developer’s armory.
+It allows developers to create interactive voice applications by generating speech dynamically, rather than playing prerecorded media files.
+But with simple text-to-speech, developers can only choose from a basic male or female voice in a subset of languages, without pauses, tonal modulations, or other qualities that a natural speech possesses.
+The result is often mechanical-sounding speech, in a limited set of languages, without any choice of voice or tones.
+That doesn’t provide a lifelike experience to customers.

-For Text-to-Speech, listening is believing.
-Experience the difference between basic text-to-speech vs Amazon Polly advanced TTS here:
+For text-to-speech, listening is believing.
+Listen to the difference between basic text-to-speech vs. Amazon Polly:

 <Response> <Speak voice="Polly.Joey"> <say-as interpret-as="digits">1836</say-as> is your <say-as interpret-as="spell-out">OTP</say-as> for Plee-voh. </Speak> </Response>

 We’ve created a Getting Started with SSML page that documents the SSML tags supported for use in Plivo’s XML and lists the Amazon Polly voices supported for use with Plivo XML.
 Check it out to see what’s possible SSML and Amazon Polly.